Skip to content

 Yes.
 Multi-accounting browsers are commonly used by marketers, sellers, and agencies to manage different Facebook, TikTok, Amazon, or Etsy accounts safely.
 The key is to give each account its own profile and proxy so they appear independent.
 This helps you work efficiently without triggering platform restrictions.

 “The best” depends on what you need, performance, price, and features all matter.
-But if you want the only tool that combines both an anti-detect browser and anti-detect phone, GeeLark is the single option available today.
+But if you want the only tool that combines both an multi-account browser and cloud phone, GeeLark is the single option available today.
 It lets you manage both desktop and mobile accounts from one platform, saving time and cost.

 Yes, you do.
 A proxy gives each account its own IP address, which is just as important as having a unique fingerprint.
 Without it, even the best browser can’t fully hide connections between your accounts.
 Always use a reliable residential or mobile proxy for each profile to stay undetected.